-Some luxury resorts will ask their guest relations officer or catering staff to assist you when you book one of their exclusive suites, salons, or grounds & gardens.
+Some luxury resorts will direct their guest relations officer or catering staff to assist you when you book one of their exclusive suites, salons, roof-tops, or grounds & gardens.

-And yet another option would be to leverage the experience and network of your photographer; it’s quite common for me to assist my clients with location choice, attire, timeline, and a curated list of my favorite vendors.
+And yet another option would be to lean on the experience and network of your photographer, videographer, and other vendors.

 - how does reality meet (her) expectations;

-- your ability to create a setting that stimulates her five senses in concert.
+- Your ability to create a setting that stimulates her five senses in concert.

-That should be music to your ears since you pretty much have full control over both elements and it’s relatively easy to move the needle in your favor when you appreciate the importance of location choice.
+That should be music to your ears since you pretty much have full control over both elements, and it’s relatively easy to move the needle in your favor when you appreciate the importance of location choice.

 If she’s more the sentimental type, I’d consider taking her to a spot of personal significance, such as where you first met or professed your love for one another—it kind of symbolically brings your relationship full circle.

-If you’re thinking of a romantic destination custom-made for lovers, then how about making your next vacation a dreamy escape to Rome, Paris, Venice, or Buenos Aires?
-Here’s a list of the World’s Most Romantic Cities.
+If you’re thinking of romantic ways to propose—a destination proposal custom-made for lovers—then how about making your next vacation a dreamy escape to Buenos Aires, Rome, Paris, or Venice?

-As such, you at least don’t need to worry as much about crowd management and other potential distractions, and can instead shift your focus to logistics.
+As such, you at least don’t need to worry as much about crowd management and other potential distractions, and can instead shift your focus to messaging and logistics.

-To be clear, there’s nothing wrong with proposing in front of family, friends, or even thousands of people.
+There’s nothing wrong with proposing in front of family, friends, or even thousands of people.
 After all, you know your partner, traditions, and cultural practices best.

-Most cosmopolitan cities offer plenty of fabulous options.
+Most cosmopolitan cities offer plenty of terrific options.
 Options, in turn, mean you’ll need to make some decisions.

-As you see from the photographs above, the public view can be stunningly beautiful and, at times, even offer privacy … if you’re lucky.
+As you see from the photograph above, the public view can be stunningly beautiful and, at times, even offer privacy if you’re lucky.

 - blocked off for the filming of Tom Cruise’s latest blockbuster;

-- obstructed by large cranes building out a runway set for Yves Saint Laurent during Paris Fashion Week;
+- Obstructed by large cranes building out a runway set for Yves Saint Laurent during Paris Fashion Week.

 Enhanced control over your environment: